Pratik-Sondawale/Hotel-Booking-Analysis/README.md

 Content of exploratory data analysis.

-Where do the guests come from?
+-Where do the guests come from?
-How much do guests pay for a room per night?
+-How much do guests pay for a room per night?
-How does the price per night vary over the year?
+-How does the price per night vary over the year?
-Which are the busiest month?
+-Which are the busiest month?
 How long do people stay at the hotels?
 Bookings by market segment
 How many bookings were canceled?